 Debt and pension liabilities are high for a state.
-On a combined basis, the burden of net tax-supported debt and net pension liability for employees and teachers equaled 17.1% of personal income, well above the 5.1% median for U.S. states as of Fitch's 2016 state pension update report.
-Using Fitch's more conservative 6% return assumption as per its May 2017 U.S. Public Finance Tax-Supported Rating Criteria would raise the combined burden of debt and pensions to 19.8% of 2016 personal income.
+On a combined basis, the burden of net taxsupported debt and net pension liability for employees and teachers equaled 20.2% of personal income, well above the 6% median for U.S. states as of Fitch's 2017 state pension update report, which recalculates reported net pension liabilities using a 6% return assumption per Fitch's "U.S. Public Finance Tax-Supported Rating Criteria".

-The Commonwealth's net tax-supported debt equals a comparatively high 8.9% of personal income as of Aug.
-31, 2017, including sales tax-backed obligations of the Massachusetts Bay Transportation Authority and the Massachusetts School Building Authority and annual contract assistance commitments that support the Massachusetts Department of Transportation.
+The Commonwealth's net tax-supported debt equals a comparatively high 9.1% of personal income as of Nov.
+30, 2017, including sales tax-backed obligations of the Massachusetts Bay Transportation Authority and the Massachusetts School Building Authority and annual contract assistance commitments that support the Massachusetts Department of Transportation.
 GO bonds continue to represent the majority of outstanding debt.
 The comparatively high direct debt level is partially explained by the Commonwealth's above-average role in funding local government capital needs, relative to most other states.
 Fitch expects direct debt to remain high for a U.S. state but still manageable.

-As of their June 30, 2016 financial reports, pension systems covering state employees and teachers (except in the City of Boston) held assets covering 63.5% and 52.7% of their liabilities, respectively, based on their 7.5% discount rate assumptions.
+As of their June 30, 2016 financial reports, pension systems covering state employees and teachers (except in the City of Boston) held fiduciary assets covering 63.5% and 52.7% of their total pension liabilities, respectively, based on their 7.5% discount rate assumptions.
 At Fitch's more conservative 6% return assumption ratios would fall to 54.2% and 45.2%, respectively.
 Some pension reforms have been undertaken, including shifting to more conservative assumptions while maintaining a statutorily closed amortization target for achieving full funding in 2040.
 Currently, the Commonwealth expects contributions to rise 8.9% per year until the projected date of full prefunding, in fiscal 2036.